-Competitiveness.
+Practicality.
 As mentioned before, you can’t be cool if you’re sweating, because there’s no air-conditioning, or if you can’t keep up with the traffic speed.
 A cool classic should be practical enough to be used as a daily driver, though realistically you may only use them on weekends.
-That is why most cool classics tend to be either sports cars or the top of the range big-engine sedans.
-Traditionally the top of the range SL and S-class Mercedes have always performed well as classics because they were often ahead of their time and competition with the most advancements.
-They were the cars that only the rich and famous seemed to afford and that leads us to the next ingredient.
+Most cool classics tend to be either sports cars or the top of the range big-engine sedans that come with the most options.
+Traditionally the top of the range SL and S-class Mercedes have always performed well as classics because they were often ahead of their competition with the most advancements.
+These were the cars that only the rich and famous seemed to afford which leads us to the next ingredient.

-Connections.
+Memories.
 It’s not always those poster cars that belonged to the rich and famous.
 Sometimes it could just be the beloved family car that invokes special memories.
 A cars appeal can be personal and your version of “cool” could come in the form of a station wagon or more common E -class.
-Provided the car is still reasonably competitive on the road with time warping conditions, you will get that cool feeling and surprised expression from the people around you.
+Provided the car is still reasonably competitive on the road with time warping capabilities, you will get that cool feeling and surprised expression from those around you.

 Although much of this article can apply to other car brands, my theories towards Cool Car investment applies more directly to Mercedes Benz for a few reasons.

 - They invented the car in 1886 and thus remain the oldest car makers on the planet.
 As such their history and track record is rich, colourful and solid.